Physiotherapy vs pain medication: what actually works?

 Pain medication and physiotherapy both have a role to play.
 Understanding what each one does and what it does not helps you make a better decision for your recovery.

 When people feel pain, the first response is usually to reach for a painkiller.
 Anti-inflammatories, muscle relaxants, and analgesics are among the most commonly prescribed medicines in India.
 They work well for many situations.
-But for musculoskeletal pain, the kind that comes from your back, neck, knee, or shoulder, they often mask the problem without fixing it.
-Understanding the difference between what medication does and what physiotherapy does helps you use both more wisely.
+For musculoskeletal pain, the kind that comes from your back, neck, knee, or shoulder, medication and physiotherapy serve different purposes and often work best when used together.
+Understanding what each approach does helps you use both more wisely.

 What pain medication does and does not do

 NSAIDs like ibuprofen and diclofenac reduce inflammation and block pain signals.
 Muscle relaxants reduce muscle spasm.
-Analgesics like paracetamol lower the brain's pain response.
-All of these are genuinely useful in the acute phase, the first 48 to 72 hours after an injury when inflammation and pain are at their highest and movement is very limited.
+Analgesics like paracetamol dull pain signals, though for some problems such as low back pain they offer limited benefit on their own.
+These can help in the acute phase, the first 48 to 72 hours after an injury when inflammation and pain are at their highest and movement is very limited.
 The problem is that pain also acts as feedback.
 It tells you where the movement problem is and how much load a structure can currently handle.
 When you remove all the pain, it becomes easy to overload a structure that is not yet ready.
-And once the medicine wears off, the underlying cause is still there.
+And once the medicine wears off, contributing factors may still be present.

 What physiotherapy does

-Physiotherapy addresses the cause of the pain, not just the symptom.
+Physiotherapy can help identify and address contributing factors such as movement patterns, strength, load, activity habits, and tissue sensitivity, while medication helps manage symptoms.
 A physiotherapist assesses how you move, identifies the structures involved, and builds a programme to address strength deficits, movement faults, and tissue sensitivity.
 The treatment may include hands-on techniques such as joint mobilisation and soft tissue release, specific exercises, and advice on activity modification.
 It is an active process.
 You do not just receive treatment.
-You participate in your own recovery, and the improvements tend to last because the underlying pattern has changed.
+You participate in your own recovery, and the improvements tend to last when contributing factors have been addressed.

 Where each approach works best

-• Sports injuries: Physiotherapy-led rehabilitation is the standard of care.
-Medication can manage pain in the early stages, but returning to sport requires progressive loading and strength work that only rehabilitation delivers.
+- Sports injuries: Physiotherapy-led rehabilitation is often central to safe return to sport.
+Medication can manage pain in the early stages, but returning to sport usually requires progressive loading, strength work, and a structured rehabilitation plan.

 Using both together

 The two approaches are not competitors.
 In many cases, using medication in the early phase allows a person to move more comfortably, which makes physiotherapy more effective.
 The goal is to reduce dependence on medication as your strength and movement improve.
-If you are still relying heavily on painkillers after 6 to 8 weeks for a musculoskeletal condition, that is a sign the underlying cause has not been addressed.
-A physiotherapy assessment at that point is the right next step.
+If you are still relying heavily on painkillers after 6 to 8 weeks for a musculoskeletal condition, that is a sign contributing factors may not have been addressed.
+A physiotherapy assessment is worth considering, and your doctor can guide medication use.

 If your pain keeps returning after medication wears off, book a physiotherapy assessment on BookPhysio.in.
-A physio will look for the cause, not just the symptom.
+A physiotherapist can look for contributing factors, not just the symptom.